Outpatient Care Upper Arlington

 Columbus, Ohio 43221

 I am a licensed Clinical Psychologist in the state of Ohio.
 I received my PhD at Indiana University-Purdue University Indianapolis (IUPUI) in Clinical Psychology, Health track.
-I completed my clinical internship at the Ohio State University in the Department of Psychiatry and Behavioral Health then completed a clinical fellowship at OSU in the Department of Family Medicine.
+I completed my clinical internship at the Ohio State University in the Department of Psychiatry and Behavioral Health then completed a clinical fellowship at OSU in the Department of Family and Community Medicine.

 Research, Education and Clinical Interests

 As a Clinical Psychologist, I provide evidence-based care for mental health issues, such as depression, anxiety, OCD, and trauma.
 I specialized in clinical health psychology during my graduate training, which means I also provide care for individuals living with chronic medical issues, such as chronic pain, insomnia, and obesity.
 My research has focused on medical providers’ decision-making for patients with chronic pain, specifically looking at the influence of patients’ gender, race, and ethnicity on their pain management decisions.

 - Postgraduate Education/Training: APA internship: The Ohio State University, Department of Psychiatry and Behavioral Health

 - Fellowship: The Ohio State University, Department of Family and Community Medicine

 - Hollingshead NA, Meints, S, Miller MM, Robinson ME, Hirsh AT.
 A comparison of race-related pain stereotypes held by White and Black individuals.
 Journal of Applied Social Psychology.
 2016;46(12):718-723.